MathStuff/Matrices/README.md

 #Create a matrix with a square filled with 0's in the middle, 5's outside
 s = Matrix(10,fill=5,dtype="integer")
 s[3:7,3:7] = 0
-#Matrices can also be used
+#Matrices can also be used to do the same
 s[3:7,3:7] = Matrix(4,fill=0)
 ```
 ----------------------------------------